4d/docs/website/translated_docs/fr/API/CollectionClass.md

 The `.equal()` function <!-- REF #collection.equal().Summary -->compares the collection with collection2 <!-- END REF -->and returns **true** if they are identical (deep comparison).

-By default, a non-diacritical evaluation is performed.
+Par défaut, une évaluation non diacritique est effectuée.
 If you want the evaluation to be case sensitive or to differentiate accented characters, pass the `ck diacritical` constant in the option parameter.
 > Les éléments contenant valeurs **Null** ne sont pas équivalents aux éléments Undefined.

 #### Exemple